• Free shipping on all orders

 chihuahua sitting on wood

-Chihuahuas are pretty well-known, largely because they are the smallest dog on the planet—literally.
-They weigh no more than 6 pounds.
-Despite being tiny, they have huge personalities—they’re very alert dogs that can also be comical and charming, and feisty and independent.
+Chihuahuas are well-known because they are the smallest dogs on the planet, weighing no more than 6 pounds.
+Despite being tiny, they have prominent personalities; they’re very alert dogs that can also be comical, charming, feisty, and independent.

-However, they can become a bit overprotective of their humans, so they require a lot of socialization.
-Otherwise, it doesn’t take a lot for them to become a bit too feisty.
+However, they can become overprotective of their owners, so they require a lot of socialization.
+Otherwise, it doesn’t take much for them to become too feisty.

-They aren’t recommended for homes with young children or other dogs, as they can be a bit snappy.
-However, they do make great companions in cities where there is little room.
+They aren’t recommended for homes with young children or other dogs, as they can be snappy.
+However, they make great companions and don’t need as much space to be happy like other dogs.

 17. French Bulldog